Extracting Electrical Circuits from Electromagnetics Simulations

 An Electric Currents study is preformed, feeding the largest metal plate (highlighted in the image below).
 Six sources are applied — a combination of voltage and current sources — and a ground is set as well.

-The lower-right corner of the image below shows the extracted resistance matrix that, in this case, has been produced by using the Generate Matrix Input button in the Circuit Extractor add-in.
+The lower-right corner of the image below shows the extracted resistance matrix.

 A planar circuit board (PCB) model in the Graphics window that highlights the metallic layer where an electric currents simulation is performed to extract the equivalent resistance network.
 The table on the lower-right of the UI shows the resulting resistance matrix.

 Below, you can see the result and the exact comparison of the full FEM approach and the extracted circuit solution.
 You can inspect this model by downloading the file

 Results from the finite elements full fidelity model compared to those from the extracted electric circuit.

 Case 3: RLC Frequency-Domain Extraction for PCB Coil Model